By Linh Nguyen

 Kevin (name changed for anonymity), also shared his story with Santa Rita Jail Solidarity.

-He wrote that medical negligence was rampant at SRJ.
+He wrote that medical negligence was rampant at the jail.
 Doctors were denying medical treatment for a lot of people with asthma, blood clot problems and diabetes.

-Kevin said that the number of incarcerated people with COVID-19 was more than 103, which was the confirmed positive cases count ACSO reported in mid July.
+He added that the number of positive cases was higher than 103– the confirmed cases count reported by the Sheriff’s Office in mid July.

 “The health department and CDC need to do a walk around instead of just calling the jail and getting false information,” Kevin wrote.
 “We need to have the health department and CDC do a surprise investigation and inspection, otherwise they’ll make it look like we’re living in Beverly Hills.”